|Wiltshire Council's Last Ever Westbury Bypass Opinion Survey|

 A preponderant majority of responses (72% of the total) were from within Westbury itself.

-Though with questions which were blatantly loaded in favour of an eastern route, the 2001 bypass survey allowed all residents who wished to take part to do so and also allowed them to enter alternative opinions.
+Though with questions which were blatantly loaded in favour of an eastern route, this 2001 bypass survey allowed all residents who wished to take part to do so and also allowed them to enter alternative opinions.

 Most Westbury people have consistently preferred a western solution, not a bypass that can be anywhere.